AnuragNtl/vim-mind-mapper/README.md

 # vim-mind-mapper
+#### (I'm not maintaining this project for a while.
+I'll try to pick it up again in the near future).

 `vim` based command line mind mapping tool
 Create and manipulate complex mind maps using a simple and powerful `Groovy DSL`, and `vim`, which helps in lesser context switches of brain, and hence lesser disturbance